 |— JURY SELECTED —||LENSCULTURE|

 |Immediate Exposure in Competition Gallery|

-*Editors' Picks: During the competition, LensCulture's editors will curate hundreds of entries for immediate exposure to our global audience through the competition gallery and our Facebook page.
-Also, the highest-rated entries will gain visibility with LensCulture Insiders and receive an invitation-only LensCulture Portfolio account, which serve as a great platform to reach our huge global audience.
+*Editors' Picks: LensCulture editors will select hundreds of photographers during the competition for immediate exposure to our global audience of over 1,000,000 via social media and the Awards' website (before the judging begins).
+ALL highly rated entries (not only winners and finalists) will gain visibility with LensCulture Insiders, and will win invitation-only LensCulture Portfolio accounts, which serve as a platform to reach our audience of over one million worldwide.

 Single Image Award:

 2nd Prize: $1500

 3rd Prize: $1000